phosseini/SentiPers/README.md

 ------------
 ### Citation

-If you found [SentiPers](https://arxiv.org/abs/1801.07737) useful or used it in your work, you can use the following infomration for citation:
+If you found [SentiPers](https://arxiv.org/abs/1801.07737) useful or used it in your work, you can use the following information for citation:
 ```
 @article{hosseini2018sentipers,
   title={SentiPers: A sentiment analysis corpus for Persian},